jbuchermn/pywm/README.md

 ## ToDo

+- Hide cursor on demand
+- Cursor not displayed initially
+- Change cursor (in general + e.g. when over a link)

+- Clipboard

 - Opacity of views
 - MBP keymap
-- Clipboard
-- Cursor not displayed initially
-- Change cursor (in general + e.g. when over a link)

 ## Backlog